 Crassus’ many blunders resulted in his own death, and that of his son and 20,000 Roman soldiers.
 He also lost several Legionary Eagles, the Roman military standards, which were not recovered for over thirty years.

-3. The Romans at the Teutoberg Forest
+3. The Romans at the Teutoburg Forest

-Across their long military history, few defeats left such an impact on the Romans as that of Varus’ legions at the Teutoberg Forest in 9 AD.
+Across their long military history, few defeats left such an impact on the Romans as that of Varus’ legions at the Teutoburg Forest in 9 AD.
 On hearing news of the disaster, the Emperor Augustus famously cried aloud to himself repeatedly, ‘Quintilius Varus, give me back my legions!’.

 Varus vastly underestimated the organisation of the Germanic tribes and their ability to use the local terrain; he did not reconnoitre the forest or even march his army in combat formation.
 As the Romans marched through the dense woodland, they were suddenly ambushed by a hidden and well-disciplined Germanic army led by Arminius himself.